Fun Orange County Parks

 Best time to beat the crowd: When it's recreational swim at the pool (everyone is at the pool)!
 Busiest time to visit: Right after rec swim lets out!

-Parking lot is shared by the sports park, so it could get busy on game days.
+Parking lot is shared by the sports park, so it can get busy on game days.

 Ground can get hot on hot days - so make sure little ones keep their shoes on.
 Not much shade on the playground, but there is a central covered picnic area where parents can sit to watch the kids.